evg4b/cookies-pack/README.md

 ## Required permissions:

-"cookies" and "activeTab" - to query and modify cookies for any hosts.
+"cookies" and "<all_urls>" - to query and modify cookies for any hosts.

 ## Source code: